Moving on Up: improving the employability of Young Black Men from Newham

 Moving on Up Newham (MoU) is a partnership between a selection of employers, training organisations, and individual mentors with a common aim to support young black men to gain the necessary skills that will empower them to achieve their career aspirations.

-The MoU project will run for two years; funded by City Bridge Trust and the Trust for London.
+The MoU project, first created by key stakeholder, Black Training and Enterprise Group (BTEG) in 2014 will run for two years and is funded by City Bridge Trust and the Trust for London.

 What makes us different